Scrydon

 }

-• blockedVendorIds — explicitly blocked vendor IDs
+• blockedVendorIds — vendor IDs blocked from installing (enforced on pack install)

 • allowedCapabilities — which capability types are permitted